Indian Geography / Indian River System

 Other Important Rivers in Indian Peninsula

 - In between Mahanadi delta and Hooghly Delta, there exits three important rivers namely, (i) Brahmani, which comes into existence by the

 - Luni remains the largest river system of Rajasthan.
-Its source lies in the west of Ajmer in the Aravallis.
-It is lost into the Rann of Kutch.
+The origin of Luni river lies in the west of Ajmer in the Aravalli ranges.
+Luni river

 - Coastal Drainage System - Rivers Mandovi, Zuari and Rachol in Goa, Sharavati in Karnataka and Pamban and Idukki in Kerala are the western coastal rivers